 [Five years ago, the New Jersey State legislature enacted a measure punishing firms that boycotted Israel or Israeli companies.
 The bill, S1923, was vigorously opposed by Jewish Voice for Peace of Northern New Jersey, NJ Peace Action, and other organizations supporting Palestinian rights.
 The ACLU of NJ criticized the bill, a revised bill, and the final law for its infringement on constitutional rights, specifically for violating the First Amendment by punishing people for what they say and believe.
 The State’s largest newspaper, the Newark Star-Ledger, issued a stinging rebuke of the bill, commenting that “If it sounds more like the McCarthy hearings of the 1950’s than a message against ‘veiled discrimination,’ that’s because it is.”

-In July 2021, Ben & Jerry’s announced that it would no longer sell its ice cream in the Occupied Palestinian Territories: “We’re a values-led company with a long history of advocating for human rights, and economic and social justice.
+In July 2021, Ben & Jerry’s announced (link not working as of May 2023) that it would no longer sell its ice cream in the Occupied Palestinian Territories: “We’re a values-led company with a long history of advocating for human rights, and economic and social justice.
 We believe it is inconsistent with our values for our product to be present within an internationally recognised illegal occupation.”